 NEXT Weather Alert: Miami-Dade, Broward under Excessive Heat Warning

-MIAMI - Miami-Dade, Broward, and for the first time this summer Palm Beach County, are under an Excessive Heat Warning through 7 p.m.
+MIAMI - Miami-Dade and Broward are under an Excessive Heat Warning through 7 p.m.

 It's the highest heat alert that can be issued.
-The CBS News Miami NEXT Weather team has issued an Alert Day.
+The CBS News Miami Next Weather team has issued a Next Weather Alert for Thursday due to the warning.

-NEXT Weather meteorologist Lissette Gonzalez said temperatures on Tuesday will be exceptionally hot, in the mid to upper 90s, and we could tie a record.
-She said when you factor in the humidity, it will feel like up to 114 degrees or hotter.

-Gonzalez said rain chances will be limited but inland areas like Weston and Homestead could see a few showers pop up.
+This is the fourth day in a row for an Excessive Heat Warning for Miami-Dade and Browardand the seventh this year.

 The National Weather Service issues an Excessive Heat Warning when forecast "feels-like" temperatures reach 110 or higher for two hours or more.